You can use the search operators AND, OR and NOT to combine search terms. These are the most commonly known and used boolean operators.

 For this topic we add: Cinahl, SportsDiscus; Medline (full descriptions of database content are on the library databases page).

+Note: It is useful to do a personal sign in to any database.
 A personal sign-on allows us to save relevant searches and also to have any new results of relevant searches automatically emailed by setting up a search alert.

-Advanced search allows a separate search box for each concept, so synonyms (words that have similar meanings) can be added with OR between then for each search concept box.
+Advanced search allows a separate search box for each concept, so synonyms (words that have similar meanings) can be added with OR between them in each search concept box.Examples of synonyms are Supplement or Antioxidant or "nutrition support"

-In EBSCO one can also increase the results obtained by clicking on the apply related words box.
+In EBSCO one can also increase the results obtained by clicking on the 'apply related words' box.

 Other options to aid in a search: